GilgusMaximus/PhonePcShare/README.md

 Currently the dektop client and the server are in development and the Android application will follow as soon as these two are usable.

-##Important information: At this stage, everything is sent in plain text through the network.
-There is no encryption going on, so that you should not send critial file via this system.
+#Important information: At this stage, everything is sent in plain text through the network.
+There is no encryption going on, so that you should not send critial files via this system.